islco/sudo/source/_posts/2019-10-18-browser-beats.md

 // };
 </script>

-_Note: This post is not intended as a step-by-step tutorial, but rather as documentation and insight into our approach in creating interactive music in your browser._
+_Note: This post is not intended as a step-by-step tutorial, but rather as documentation and insight into our approach in creating interactive music in the browser._

 Browser Beats is a JavaScript web application that utilizes the [Tone.js](https://tonejs.github.io/) library, [Ableton Live](https://www.ableton.com/en/live/) samples, and [DOM Events](https://developer.mozilla.org/en-US/docs/Web/Events) to generate unique sounds with the intention of complementing user activity in the browser.